 VZV can spread to the canal and external surface of the ear, making it an infection called Herpes Zoster Oticus.
 Intensified pain, blister, vertigo, hearing loss, tinnitus, and palsy can appear in response to Herpes Zoster Oticus.

-Herpes Zoster ophthalmicus (HZO) is an indicator of disseminated herpes zoster.
-Rashes on your nose may represent the future involvement of Ocular Herpes (Herpes Zoster Keratitis).
+Herpes Zoster Ophthalmicus (HZO) is an indicator of disseminated zoster.
+Rashes on your nose may represent the future involvement of Ocular Herpes (Herpes Keratitis).

 Eyelid inflammation, pain, and rashes on macula are clinical symptoms of HZO.
 Sixty-five per cent of patients find themselves amid the scarring of the cornea and Iris with eye involvement of VZV.